 But there are weaknesses with this view.
 Indeed, so great are the problems that it is difficult to maintain a postmillennial reading of Scripture.
 The most damaging criticism offered by opponents, is the fact that the system as a whole is not able to come to grips with all of scriptural teaching regarding the eschaton and none of its exegetical points seem to lead explicitly to postmillennialism.
 I, for one, could not find a single exegetical argument in Gentry's exposition of postmillennialism that was specific enough to establish postmillennialism as opposed to pre- or a-millennialism.
 Further, the passages that are often used to argue for postmillennialism, some of which Gentry uses, can be easily and more profitably read in another light.
-Again, the system's inability to deal with certain important texts (and themes) which characterize the age of the church as one of suffering and which also demonstrate that the church's hope is not in an age of righteousness coming apart from the literal presence of Christ, raises serious doubts about the correctness of
+Again, the system's inability to deal with certain important texts (and themes) which characterize the age of the church as one of suffering and which also demonstrate that the church's hope is not in an age of righteousness coming apart from the literal presence of Christ, raises serious doubts about the correctness of the view as a whole.
+Further, as Blaising rightly implies, since the church has come 2000 years and

 &lt;sup>69 Kenneth L. Gentry, "Postmillennialism," Three Views on the Millennium and Beyond, ed.
 Darrell L. Bock (Grand Rapids: Zondervan, 1999), 13-14.
 Gentry holds to a theonomic postmillennialism.

-&lt;sup>70 Gentry, "Postmillennialism," 15.
+Gentry, "Postmillennialism," 15.
 He cites the work of Donald G. Bloesch, Essentials of Evangelical Theology: Vol. 2: Life, Ministry, and Hope (San Francisco: Harper and Row, 1979), 192 and Philip Schaff, History of the Christian Church, 5th ed.
 (Grand Rapids: Eerdmans, rep. n.d.
 [1910]), 2:591, cf. 122.

-Robert Gentry's work cited above is just such an example of this.
+&lt;sup>71 Robert Gentry's work cited above is just such an example of this.